 In Pregnant Julie and Algis, a mother-to-be is lying with her partner.
 Julie looks hesitant whereas Algis fixes his eyes sharply on the viewer.
 Julie’s naked pose suggests submission when compared to Algis’s careless detachment.
 Despite their impending parenthood, Julie and Algis seem strangely disconnected, their roles unequal.

-Painted seven years after Pregnant Julie and Algis, the portrait of Cindy Nemser and Chuck shows us a complete opposite dynamic in a relationship.
+Painted seven years after Pregnant Julie and Algis, the portrait of Cindy Nemser and Chuck shows us a completely opposite dynamic in a relationship.
 Cindy hunches over to protect their modesty.
 Cindy Nemser and Chuck offers a vision of a relationship built on mutual respect.
-Alice persuaded her sitters to undress as she wanted to expose their characters.
-Cindy Nemser describes posing for Alice with these words:
+Neel persuaded her sitters to undress as she wanted to expose their characters.
+Cindy Nemser describes posing for Neel with these words:

 I was petrified at the idea of being painted naked with my far from perfect body on display.
 At the same time, I also started to feel challenged by the whole situation.
 I decided to take the dare and risk exposing myself.

 Cindy Nemser about posing for Alice Neel, in: Posing nude for Alice Neel, Cindy Nemser, Feminist Art Journal.

 Neel’s last sitter for a nude portrait was no one but herself.
 Self-Portrait shows her at the age of 80.
 She sits completely naked with nothing but her glasses, paintbrush, and a rag in a familiar chair in her apartment.
 She has the same concentrated look on her face as she would have had when painting others.
 After breaking the taboo of painting pregnant mums-to-be, she broke the taboo of painting old women with this Self-Portrait as her life drew to a close.